tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

     ![svm_model.png](Images/svm_model.png)

-* A common practice is to identify the decision boundary/hyperplane for the already identified data points prior to making predictions.
+If time permits, illustrate to students how to define a decision boundary.
+A common practice to identify the decision boundary/hyperplane for the already identified data points prior to making predictions.
 This provides a visual representation of the already existing classes and their margin of separation.

 * Emphasize to students that this practice of plotting the decision boundary is just illustrative.
 If you're short on time, do not review the code.
 Just show the students the visualization in the solution notebook.
 The goal is just to illustrate to students what a hyperplane is and the importance of wide margins.

 * Also communicate to students that plotting the decision boundary with contour is only effective when there are two **features** in the data.

 * The decision boundary is dictated by the min and max values within the provided data set (feature columns only).
 These values are known as **support vectors** and can be plotted to render a visual of the classes.

     ```python
     # Plot the decision boundaries